IXIT Corporation

 iXIT Corporation (iXIT株式会社, Kabushiki gaisha iXIT Kōporēshon), formerly known as Index Corporation (株式会社インデックス, Kabushiki gaisha Indekkusu), is a Japanese corporate information and communications technology company owned by Sawada Holdings.

 "Index Corporation" was a corporate name used by three different Japanese companies, between 1997 and 2016, the last one being founded in April 2014.
-All three incarnations of Index Corporation have been linked to the video game brand Atlus at one time or another.
+All three incarnations of Index Corporation have been linked to the video game company Atlus at one time or another.
 The original Index Corporation was founded in 1995 and acquired Atlus in 2006.
 It went bankrupt in June 2013 while still owning Atlus.

 In September 2013, Sega created the shell corporation Sega Dream Corporation with the sole intent of purchasing the assets of Index Corporation.
 Sega Dream was renamed Index Corporation in November 2013 and gained possession of Atlus' name and intellectual properties.
 On April 1, 2014, the new Index Corporation was renamed Atlus, but was amputated from its non-gaming business that Sega transferred the same day to a new company called Index Corporation.
 In 2015, Sega sold Index Corporation to Sawada Holdings.
 Index Corporation was renamed as iXIT Corporation in July 2016.

 History

 Index Corporation Ltd. was founded on 1 September 1995 as a mobile content service provider.
 It adopted the name of Index by 1997 and expanded into one of Japan's most successful companies, with acquisitions into several communications and entertainment ventures, including the anime studio Madhouse, game companies Atlus and Interchannel, and major movie studio Nikkatsu.
 It also made inroads into numerous worldwide ventures, including the United States, United Kingdom and France, where it owned the football club Grenoble Foot 38, which, upon Index's acquisition, achieved promotion to Ligue 1.
 Up to 2013, Index Corporation had sold most of its subsidiaries.
 In June 2013, following investigations for fraud, Index Corporation was forced to file for civil rehabilitation bankruptcy.

-On November 9, 2010, Index Holdings (株式会社インデックス・ホールディングス) announced its renaming to Index Corporation (株式会社インデックス), to be confirmed on the 15th shareholders meeting on 25 November 2010, effective on 1 December 2010.
+On November 9, 2010, Index Holdings (株式会社インデックス・ホールディングス) announced its renaming to Index Corporation (株式会社インデックス), to be confirmed on the 15th shareholders meeting on November 25, 2010, effective on December 1, 2010.
 On June 27, 2013, following an investigation for fraud, Index Corporation filed for civil rehabilitation bankruptcy due to a debt consisting of 24.5 billion yen.